 After reviewing these basics, you can choose if you would like to learn more about the complete process or would rather hire a professional to do the work for you.

 - Flush the engines.
 Especially if your boat has seen saltwater, this step is critical.
 You will want to make sure that your engine is entirely clean and free of particles that could cause damage through freezing or corrosion.
-Salt is a common cause of corrosion to your metal engine, so that is why this step is even more important if you have traveled in the ocean.
+Salt is a common cause of corrosion to your metal outboard motor, so that is why this step is even more important if you have traveled in the ocean.
 Additionally, even though it takes colder temperatures to freeze saltwater, it can still happen, so you want to make sure that the engine is clear of water, too.

-- Check and change the oil.
+- Check and change the engine oil.
 Any oil that is left sitting stagnant for prolonged periods of time will separate into its different components.
-These particles (known as dirty oil) can attract water and also contaminate your engine.
-Changing the oil in your engine is important in considering that winterizing most likely means that your boat will be sitting unused for a prolonged period of time.
+These particles (known as dirty gear oil) can attract water and also contaminate your engine.
+Changing your old oil in your engine is important in considering that winterizing most likely means that your boat will be sitting unused for a prolonged period of time.
 Then you can fog the engine with oil to reduce the opportunity that water particles would otherwise have of entering into the unfilled space.

 - Add marine-grade antifreeze to anything that has been drained of water.
 You cannot safely use the same antifreeze that is used on a car on your boat, so be sure to purchase antifreeze that was designed for your boat.
-By adding antifreeze to the equipment that would have held water, you are providing a protective layer to these parts that will help to prevent freezing and thus cracking and other damage that could occur to your boat during cold winter months.
+By adding antifreeze to equipment that would have held water, you are providing a protective layer to these parts that will help to prevent freezing and thus cracking and other damage that could occur to your boat during cold winter months.